 Volunteer Tax Preparation Clinic

-Volunteers help prepare personal tax returns for individuals who have low income and a simple tax situation.
+Volunteer helps prepare personal tax returns for newcomers and students who have low income and a simple tax situation.

 Volunteers need your tax slips and receipts to prepare your income tax and benefit return.
 If you are missing a tax slip, you may be able to get a copy online - click here for further information.